Student organization policies

 University Clubs and Organizations

 Student Unions and Activities coordinates the amount and type of solicitation for students and registered student clubs and organizations.
-Any student and/or student organization planning to conduct an event, a fundraiser and/or the distribution of materials on campus must obtain permission from Student Unions and Activities.
-Contact Student Unions and Activities in the University Union for the appropriate forms.
+Any registered student organization planning to conduct an event, a fundraiser and/or the distribution of materials on campus should obtain approval from Student Unions and Activities.
+Please review the club and organization event approval process and the statement regarding planned events for more information.
 Failure to have an event approved by Student Unions and Activities may result in the event being canceled.
 Revenue generated by a student organization may not be used for personal gain, for the purchase of alcohol, drugs or to fund any illegal activity as defined by Arizona Statutes.

 Any vendor wishing to conduct the sale or distribution of commercial items anywhere on university property must obtain permission from Student Unions and Activities as well as permission from each location where the vendor may wish to conduct a sale.
 The vendor will be required to complete a solicitation permit at least 30 days in advance of the requested sales date(s).
 Vendors are prohibited from conducting business on campus without a fully executed solicitation permit.
 All vendors shall comply with the laws, rules and regulations of the United States, the State of Arizona, the City of Flagstaff, and Northern Arizona University.
 Any individual(s) distributing literature is/are also responsible for any fees related to the cleaning of litter related to distribution efforts.
 University policy prohibits door-to-door distribution of literature and/or sales of items of any kind in any building on campus as well as placing advertisements or flyers on cars in university parking lots.
 In addition, solicitation in residence halls must be approved by the Housing and Residence Life Central Office in North Hall, or please call 928-523-3978.